Automattic/gridicons/npm/publish/PUBLISHING.md

 Please follow the below steps in order to publish the contents of the `npm/publish` folder as a new version of the `wp-gridicons` npm package.

 ## Pre-condition checks before publishing a new npm package version
-If you are reading this document and are preparing to publish the contents of this `npm/publish` folder to npm then it is extremely important to have ensured that you have actively done the following:
+If you intend to publish the contents of the `npm/publish` folder to npm then please take note that a new `npm/publish/index.js` file is generated during the regular `grunt` build step.
+You should test that this file has the required set of gridicon changes before publishing to npm.
+Follow the testing instructions outlined in `npm/test/TESTING.md` to validate the changes before publishing to npm.

- - Used `grunt` and generated a new `npm/publish/index.js` file.
- - Peformed the testing in your browser to verify that the `npm/publish/index.js` file that you have generated is correctly displaying the old and new set of icons that you intend to make available in npm.
-Please make sure to follow the instructions outlined in `npm/test/TESTING.md`
+## Quick Steps to publish the wp-gridicons npm package
+Execute the following commands from the `npm/publish` folder (Read the detailed instructions in the next section if you are doing this for the first time):
+1. npm version patch
+2. npm publish
+Then validate the new version on npm website [wp-gridicons](https://npmjs.com/package/wp-gridicons).

+## Detailed Steps to publish the wp-gridicons npm package
-## Generate a new npm package version
+### Generate a new npm package version
 It is highly recommended that you take the time to review the material provided by npm on [semantic versioning](https://docs.npmjs.com/getting-started/semantic-versioning).

 To update the version of the package that you need to publish you need to execute the following command: